 Are you an actor looking to market yourself and build your brand?
-In this in-depth guide, we’ll walk you through how to use Instagram, YouTube, Twitter, and more to establish yourself digitally—and offer advice for other key marketing tools for actors, including a personal website and a media kit.
+In this guide, we’ll walk you through how to use Instagram, YouTube, Twitter, and more to establish yourself digitally—and offer advice for other key marketing tools for actors, including a personal website and a media kit.

 As an actor, your personal brand is your story, the thing that casting directors and producers remember about you after you’ve left the audition room.
 Like a Band-Aid, you want your brand to be the first one that comes to mind for a particular role—and you’ll need to market yourself effectively for that to happen.

 To define your personal brand as an actor, you should combine self-reflection with an informal survey of friends, family, and coworkers to see if there’s any overlap.
 This may sound complicated—but actor Ratana Therakulsathit breaks it down into three easy personal branding questions: